Home

 Despite the large number of ‘shades’ in English Labrador coat colours such as red and silver the English and American kennel clubs only recognise three colours and they are black, yellow and chocolate (brown).

-In this article expert vets from Drs Foster and Smith illustrate how the parent’s genes influence English Labrador coat colours and the chances of different types of parents producing similar coloured puppies.
+This article by expert vets illustrate how the parent’s genes influence English Labrador coat colours and the chances of different types of parents producing similar coloured puppies.

 Two Genes Control Coat Color in Labrador Retrievers